Kitemark: History

-The Kitemark was originally conceived in 1903 as a symbol to identify products manufactured to meet British Standards' specifications.
+The Kitemark was originally conceived by John Wolfe Barry in 1903, as a symbol to identify products manufactured to meet British Standards' specifications.
 "Kitemark" came from the kite shape of the graphic device which was drawn up – an uppercase B (for British) on its back, over an S (for standard), enclosed by a V (for verification).

 The Kitemark was subsequently registered as a trademark on 12 June 1903 and as such is among the oldest product quality marks in the world still in regular use.
+The copyright on the Kitemark expired on 31 December 1968, 50 years after Barry's death.

 The Kitemark was initially used as a trade mark on tramway rails in 1903 and was instrumental in reducing the number of specifications for rails from 75 to 5.
-The first full Kitemark scheme – equivalent to today’s Kitemark – came into being in 1926, when the General Electric Company was awarded a Kitemark for light fittings.
+The first full Kitemark scheme – equivalent to today's Kitemark – came into being in 1926, when the General Electric Company was awarded a Kitemark for light fittings.

 For the next few decades, the use of Kitemark was largely limited to technical and engineering applications up until the 1950s when the boom in consumer products led to increased concern about product safety.
 By the 1960s the Kitemark was being used to identify safe products in areas such as nightwear, domestic furniture, pressure cookers and motorcycle helmets.

 With the introduction of quality management systems standards in the 1970s Kitemark schemes were developed in areas such as double glazing and fire safety.
 As of March 2021, there are more than 450 individual Kitemark schemes covering products as diverse as printed circuit boards and cattle tags, and services as disparate as financial products and flood protection.
 There are also currently more than 2,500 Kitemark licences, held by, amongst others, Anglian Home Improvements, Chubb Security & Fire Protection, Everest, Hygena, and Tarmac and Valor.